gsiems/pg-api/doc/conventions.md

 non-public nature of the function/procedure (`util_meta` recognizes `priv_` and
 `_`).

+**2.4.5** Use the util_meta.rt_plural_word table to define singular/plural
+forms of words used in table names so that the generated functions that read better in the plural or functions/procedures that read better in the singular can be better named.

 ### 2.5.0 Roles

 **2.5.1** Database users/roles should have database comments stating the